Irrelon/ForerunnerDB/readme.md

 ```

 ## Conditions / Response (If This Then That - IFTTT)
-Reacting to changes in data is one of the most powerful features of ForerunnerDB
+Reacting to changes in data is one of the most powerful features of ForerunnerDB.
-and making it easy to define what you wish to observe and what you wish to do
+ForerunnerDB makes it easy to define what you wish to observe and what you wish to do
-when an observed condition changes form the basis of the If This Then That
+when an observed condition changes.
-concept.

 ForerunnerDB includes the ability to define an intuitive condition / response
 mechanism that allows your application to respond to changing data elegantly